AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 ### Step 1: Configure Consent in the Web SDK extension

-After we've installed the Platform Web SDK extension in a tags property, we can configure the options for addressing consent data on the extension configuration screen:
+After we've installed the Platform Web SDK extension in a tag property, we can configure the options for addressing consent data on the extension configuration screen:

 ![](./images/pending.png)